-The Korean Government, alongside its partnership with private companies, presented another effective ICT application for facemask distribution.
-In order to avoid hoarding of essential masks and to avoid any sort of confusion related to its supply information, Mask Information Service was introduced online and through mobile platforms, with active collaborations from around 150 web and app services.
+Government, Korean alongside partnership with private companies, presented another effective ICT application for facemask distribution.
+In order to avoid hoarding of essential masks and to avoid any sort of confusion related to its supply information, Mask Information Service was introduced online and mobile platforms. with through active collaborations from around 150 web and app services.
 All these services are providing real time information on the availability of masks in the government approved pharmacies, marts, and post offices.
 The government also regulated the number of masks any individual can purchase within a certain period.
-Furthermore, the option for proxy purchasing is also available to accommodate the physically unable and under-age population.
-Figure 8 elaborates the workflow diagram of the Korean Mask Information System.
+Furthermore, the option for proxy purchasing is also available to accommodate the physically unable and underage population.
+Figure 8 elaborates the workflow diagram of the Korean Mask Information System34.